lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 for very low bandwidth networks.
 These techniques are especially tailored for LPWAN (Low Power Wide Area Network) networks.

 The Static Context Header Compression (SCHC) offers a great level of flexibility when  processing the header fields and must be used for this kind of networks.
-A common context stored in a LPWAN device and in the LPWAN network is used.
-This context store information that will not be transmitted in the contrained network.
+A common context stored in a LPWAN device and in the  network is used.
+This context stores information that will not be transmitted in the constrained network.
 Static context means that information stored in the context which describes field values, does not change during packet transmission, avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced